openmusic-project/openmusic/BUILD.md

 The file **deliver.lisp** performs the following operations:

-- Loads OM sources (through build-om.lisp)
+- Load OM sources (through build-om.lisp)
-- Creates an executable name using the variable **\*version\***, defined in **build-om.lisp**
+- Create an executable name using the variable **\*version\***, defined in **build-om.lisp**
 **This variable must therefore be set, in accordance to the current tag of the sources, prior to run the deliver script.**
 - Setup and define the main application object
 - _On macOS_: setup additional associated behaviors such as Dock-menu, system callback for double-clicks from the Finder, etc.
 - Generate the HTML files of the online reference using `(om::gen-om-reference)`
-- Takes care of some relative-path variables
+- Take care of some relative-path variables
-- Saves the new Lisp executable image with startup calls.
+- Save the new Lisp executable image with startup calls.
-- _On macOS_: moves all the resources, source code, and external C libraries (.dylib) indisde the .app bundle (as required for macOS applications)
+- _On macOS_: move all the resources, source code, and external C libraries (.dylib) indisde the .app bundle (as required for macOS applications)

 #### Pack

 The file **pack-om.lisp** performs the following operations:

-- Creates a clean copy of the OPENMUSIC folder named after the name of the created executable (e.g. "OM 6.x") Clean = removing all \*fasl files, temporary files, etc.
+- Create a clean copy of the OPENMUSIC folder named after the name of the created executable (e.g. "OM 6.x") Clean = removing all \*fasl files, temporary files, etc.
-- _On Windows_: also move all dlls into the root folder, next to the .exe
+- _On Windows_: also move all dlls into the root folder, next to OM 6.x.exe

 ### Delivering for macOS